Context-aware Decoder for Neural Machine Translation using a Target-side Document-Level Language Model: Context-aware Decoding using Document-level Language Model

 Context-aware beam search (\textsc{c-aware} beam) is beam search that is extended to work with \textsc{c-score}. \textsc{c-score} (Eq.~\ref{eq:obj}) can be decomposed into token-wise \textsc{c-score}s (Eq.~\ref{eq:factorization} through Eq.~\ref{eq:clm}).

 where

-By this decomposition, \textsc{c-score}$_w$ is conditioned by the partial sequence generated by time step $t$.
-We can thereby apply beam search to generate sequences in an auto-regressive manner.
+By this decomposition, \textsc{c-score}$_w$ is conditioned on the partial sequence generated by time step $t$.
+We can therefore apply beam search to generate sequences in an auto-regressive manner.

-The first term of Eq.~\ref{eq:tok_cs} represents translation probability for the $t$-th token.
+The first term of Eq.~\ref{eq:tok_cs} represents the translation probability for the $t$-th token.
 The second term can be interpreted as \textsc{pmi} between the $t$-th token and the context, that is, how consistent the $t$-th token is with the context.
-Compared to the reranking approach, \textsc{c-aware} beam can be considered to maximise the \textsc{c-score} more directly in the sense that disambiguation and token selection based on the context is performed at every step in beam search.
-Thus we expect \textsc{c-aware} beam to alleviate the low diversity problem of reranking.
+Compared to the reranking approach, \textsc{c-aware} beam can be considered to maximize the \textsc{c-score} more directly in the sense that disambiguation and token selection based on the context are performed at every step in beam search.
+Thus \textsc{c-aware} beam will more space-efficiently consider diverse hypotheses with the same beam size $B$ than \textsc{c-aware} rerank.